BestJuly/IIC/README.md

 ## Pretrained weights
-We provide pertrained weights from self-supervised training step: R3D[(google drive)](https://drive.google.com/file/d/17c5KJuPFEHt0vCjrMPO3UfS7BN8nNESX/view?usp=sharing).
+Pertrained weights from self-supervised training step: R3D[(google drive)](https://drive.google.com/file/d/17c5KJuPFEHt0vCjrMPO3UfS7BN8nNESX/view?usp=sharing).

 > With this model, for video retrieval, you should achieve
 > - 33.4% @top1 with `--modality=res --merge=False`
 > - 34.8% @top1 with `--modality=rgb --merge=False`
 > - 36.5% @top1 with`--modality=res --merge=True`

+Finetuned weights for action recognition: R3D[(google drive)](https://drive.google.com/file/d/12uzHArg5hMGLuEUz36H4fJgGaeN4QyhZ/view?usp=sharing).

+> With this model, for video recognition, you should achieve
+> 72.7% @top1 with `python ft_classify.py --model=r3d --modality=res --mode=test -ckpt=./path/to/model`
+> # This result is better than that reported in paper.
+Results may be further improved with strong data augmentations.

 We may add more pretrained weights to support different network backbones in the future.